R21Digital/galactic-archives/src/index.md

 ---
+title: Galactic Archives
 layout: homepage.njk
-title: Galactic Archives
-category: Home
-tags:
-  - home
 permalink: "/"
-eleventyExcludeFromCollections: true
-last_updated: 2025-07-27
 ---

-Welcome to the Galactic Archives.
+This is your root landing page.
+The layout does the heavy lifting.